COVID-19 transfer FAQ

 Yes.
-Transferable courses in which a grade of P+ is earned in Spring 2020 will transfer and apply to appropriate degree requirements.
+Transferable courses in which a grade of P+ (or other forms of Pass grades when the Pass grade is considered equivalent to C- or higher) will transfer and apply to appropriate degree requirements.

 School of Nursing: No impact